psun247/ShazamDesk/README.md

 ![image](https://github.com/psun247/ShazamDesk/assets/31531761/b1708d2a-a5a8-467d-9710-294ef766ca0f)

 # SQL Server tab
-Similar to Azure tab, but data store is a local SQL Server DB.
+Similar to Azure / gRPC tab, but data store is a local SQL Server DB.
 Note: SQL Server needs to be installed and configured properly, and connection string change in SqlServerContext.cs will be required.

 Since SQL Server is assumed not installed, default mode on this tab is Demo that shows a predefined read-only list.